Amplification Attack

 DNS (Domain Name System): A popular choice due to the

-large response size compared to the initial query.
+enormous response size compared to the initial query.

-NTP (Network Time Protocol): Can be used to generate
+NTP (Network Time Protocol): Can generate

 large-time synchronization responses.